Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Summary and Outlook

-In this paper we have put special emphasis on the negative (repulsive) coupling since it is still far from fully explored.
-It was previously employed in \cite{Kovalenko2021} for unimodal Gaussian distributions, when both couplings where repulsive and there could still exist synchrony in the system in the form of BC states.
-Here, we have shown that BCs emerge in a much wider region of the negative semiplane for bimodal Gaussian distributions.
-Furthermore, the BC state and the discontinous transition observable at $\lambda_1^{(D)}$ can be better characterized by introducing a new order parameter $R_B$ \eqref{eq:Rs} that takes into account the level of synchronization within each single cluster.
+In this paper we have put special emphasis on the negative (repulsive) coupling since this situation is still far from being fully explored.
+This was previously analysed in \cite{Kovalenko2021} for unimodal Gaussian distributions, where the authors observed that, when both couplings become repulsive, synchrony still persists in the system in the form of BC states.
+Here we have shown that BCs emerge in a much wider region of the negative half-plane for bimodal Gaussian distributions and that the $\pi$-transition can be better characterized by introducing a new order parameter $R_B$ (Eq. \eqref{eq:Rs}) that takes into account the level of synchronization within each single cluster.
 In particular, $R_B$ growths smoothly with the angle $\gamma$ between the two clusters, while the Kuramoto-Daido order parameter $R_2$, usually employed to characterize a two cluster state, does not show a monotonic dependence on $\gamma$, as shown in Fig. \ref{fig:angles}.
-By employing this new indicator we observe that the discontinuos transition occuring at $\lambda_1^{(D)}$ is characterized by a desynchronization of the system (in terms of $R_1$), which is due to the fact that the 2 clusters have reached an angular distance $\gamma=\pi$, thus being in antiphase.
+By employing this new indicator we observe that the $\pi$-transition is characterized by a de-synchronization of the system (in terms of $R_1$), which is due to the fact that the 2 clusters have reached an angular distance $\gamma=\pi$, thus being in anti-phase.
 After the transition, the clusters find themselves at an angular distance $\gamma$ smaller than before the transition.
-The level of synchronization within each cluster can remain unchanged, what changes abruptly is the angular distance $\gamma$ between the two clusters, and this explains the jump in $R_1$ at the transition point shown in Fig. \ref{fig:R2}.
+The level of synchronization within each cluster can remain unchanged, what changes abruptly is the angular distance $\gamma$ between the two clusters, and this explains the jump in $R_1$ at the $\pi$-transition shown in Fig. \ref{fig:R2}.